ga4gh/mme-apis/metrics-api.md

 ##### NumberOfPotentialMatchesSent
 * ***Optional***
-* The number of potential match returned received by this node.
+* The number of potential match returned by this node as the result of all requests.

 ##### DateGenerated
 * ***Optional***